DMVis/DMVis/documentation/README.md

 ## Introduction

 Welcome to the DMVis documentation.
 DMVis is a framework for interactive Multi-Criteria Decision Making with Data Visualizations.
-This documentation provides an overview of the project, installation instructions, and guidelines for contributing to the project.
+This documentation provides an overview of the project, installation instructions, and guidelines for contributing.

 ## What is DMVis?

-DMVis is a framework for creating complex decision matrix visualizations.
-It provides a set of components and utilities that can be used to build custom visualizations for decision-making processes.
-The framework is designed to be flexible and extensible, allowing developers to create a wide range of visualizations to suit their needs.
+DMVis is a framework for creating complex decision matrix visualisations.
+It provides a set of components and utilities that can be used to build custom visualisations for decision-making processes.
+The framework is designed to be flexible and extensible, allowing developers to create a wide range of visualisations to suit their needs.
 DMVis is built using [Svelte](https://svelte.dev/) and [D3.js](https://d3js.org/), making it easy to integrate with existing web applications.

 ## How to use the library

-To use DMVis in your own project, you can install it as a dependency and import the necessary components and utilities.
-You can then use these components to create custom decision matrix visualizations in your project.
+To use DMVis in your project, you can install it as a dependency and import the necessary components and utilities.
+You can then use these components to create custom decision matrix visualisations in your project.
 For more information on how to use the library, refer to the [installation guide](INSTALLING.md).

 ## Contributing to DMVis